daamiian/Budget-Portfolio-Tracker/README.md

 This sheet, accompanied with some scripts written with AppScript, will help you track it all, in style.
 Keep reading to learn how to use it.

-The csv file you can download (link below) is for personal finances, but it can be modified easily into a business finance tracker, or a group project finance tracker by searching and replacing all instances of "Personal" with "Business" or "Project" (include formulas).
+The link you can copy from (found at the end of this README below) is for personal finances, but it can be modified easily into a business finance tracker, or a group project finance tracker by searching and replacing all instances of "Personal" with "Business" or "Project" (include formulas).
 Then, you may want to update the grey rows representing categories to match your use-case.

 ## 2 Sheet Contents